adil77672/recruitment-platform-docs/SYSTEM_DOCUMENTATION.md

 **Last Updated:** January 2025
 **Project:** Plateforme de Recrutement Professionnelle

 > **⚠️ Note on Diagrams:** This document contains Mermaid diagrams for visual representation.
-All diagrams have been tested for GitHub compatibility.
+All diagrams have been optimized for GitHub compatibility.
 >
 > **GitHub Compatibility:**
 > - ✅ All diagrams use GitHub-supported Mermaid syntax
 > - ✅ `journey` diagrams have been converted to `flowchart` diagrams
-> - ✅ ER diagrams use simplified label syntax
+> - ✅ ER diagrams use simplified syntax (relationship labels removed for compatibility)
 > - ✅ All sequence diagrams, state diagrams, and graphs are compatible
 >
-> **If diagrams are not rendering:**
-> - **GitHub/GitLab**: Should render automatically (refresh page if needed)
+> **If you see "Unable to render rich display" on GitHub:**
+> 1. **Refresh the page** - GitHub sometimes needs a refresh to render all diagrams
+> 2. **Wait a few seconds** - Large files with many diagrams may take time to render
+> 3. **Check browser console** - Look for JavaScript errors that might prevent rendering
+> 4. **Try a different browser** - Some browsers handle Mermaid rendering better
+> 5. **Use text alternatives** - Each diagram section includes text-based descriptions below
+>
+> **Alternative Viewing Options:**
 > - **VS Code**: Install "Markdown Preview Mermaid Support" extension
-> - **Other viewers**: Use online Mermaid editor at https://mermaid.live/
-> - **Text alternatives**: Each diagram section includes text-based descriptions below the diagram
+> - **Online Editor**: Copy diagram code to https://mermaid.live/ to view
+> - **GitHub Desktop**: Diagrams should render in the preview pane

 ---